 The body’s metabolism is dependent on the carbs present in the body.
 The metabolism rate tends to slow down if your body senses a reduction in the carbohydrates, which is not good for the body.
 By altering your carbohydrate intake every other day, you make sure your body is not short of carbs, improving metabolism that will help burn fat and thereby, reduce weight.

-There is another good thing about this diet plan – you can also afford
+There is another good thing about this diet plan – you can also afford to “cheat” on one of the days you want to reward yourself with your favorite “unhealthy” snack!

 This diet has other benefits apart from weight loss.
 Let’s examine these benefits in detail.